cpauvert/mi-atlas/docs/content/pages/framework.rst

     3. Is the mechanism of the studied interaction **specific**?
     4. Is there a documented **cost** of engaging in the interaction and does it differ between participants?
     5. What are the ecological **outcomes** for each participant?
-    6. Is the interaction documented to **depend** on physical contact, time or space?
+    6. Is the interaction documented to **depends** on physical contact, time or space?
     7. What is the **site** of the mechanism of interaction at the cellular level?
-    8. What is the **biome** where the interaction take place?
+    8. What is the **biome** where the interaction takes place?
     9. What type of **compounds** are involved?

 .. note-warning::